 Each room is nicely appointed with a flat screen tv, free wi-fi, desk, telephone, a bottle of sparkling water, and a safe.
 The rooms were large with plenty of room for luggage and shelves and hanging space for clothes.
 The bed was super comfy and the linens were high quality and anti-allergenic.

 Rooms also feature organic shower amenities which made me have a chuckle because they were called “Stop The Water.”
-Each bottle advised about how you should turn off the water when brushing your teeth, applying shampoo in the shower, etc. I love this concept now but as an American when I first started traveling Germany it was so foreign to me.
+Each bottle advised about how you should turn off the water when brushing your teeth, applying shampoo in the shower, etc. I love this concept now but, as an American, when I started traveling Germany it was so foreign to me.

-One cool feature is that in every room is named after an indigenous plant or tree.
+One cool feature is that in every rooms named after an indigenous plant or tree.
 In the room is a picture of your particular rooms namesake along with a short bio about it.
 This makes for something special and informative.

 Luckily a short walk away, maybe 5 minutes, is the Wilhelmsburg S-Bahn train station.
 This is really convenient because you are only 3 stops away from the Hamburg Hauptbahnhof; less than 10 minutes.
 So if you are wanting to get into downtown or the harbor and do sight-seeing there is really no need for your car.
 Leave it at the hotel and take the train.

 Inside the hotel is a great restaurant which also serves the morning breakfast buffet.
 The restaurant operates separately from the hotel so breakfast is not included in the price of the room.
 It’s an additional 14 euros per person per day.
-It was a great buffet, worth the 14 euros.
+The buffet was great, worth the 14 euros.
 The buffet had all the traditionally expected German breakfast items like meats, cheeses, and bread but also scrambled eggs, sausage, and bacon (which is hard to find as a breakfast item in German hotel buffets) for a more American vibe.